olssonm/swedish-entity/README.md

 ### Gotcha moments

 #### Enskild firma
-EF (Enskild firma) – while technically a company, uses the proprietors personnummer.
-Therefore that number will not validate as company.
-Instead of using a custom solution for this (as Creditsafe, Bisnode and others do, by adding additional numbers/characters to the organisational number/social security number), a way to handle this would be:
+EF (Enskild firma) – while technically a company/organization, uses the proprietors personnummer.
+Therefore that number will not validate as company/organization.
+Instead of using a custom solution for this (as Creditsafe, Bisnode and others do, by adding additional numbers/characters to the organizational number/social security number), a way to handle this would be:

 - Work with 10 digits when expecting both people and companies (preferably with a seperator)
 - Use the `detect`-method to automatically validate both types